mcginty/tokio-utun/README.md

 ## Usage

-There is only one export, `UtunStream`, and it behaves similarly to the standard `TcpStream`.
+There is only one export, `UtunStream`.
+I don't recommend using this unless you're ready to debug it on your own.

 # License